-- Blended Irish Whiskey: Blends account for 90 percent of all Irish whiskey production, including the most famous brands like Jameson and Kilbeggan.
+- Blended Irish Whiskey: Blends account for 90 percent of all Irish whiskey production.

 - Single Malt Irish Whiskey: Made from 100 percent malted barley, this whiskey is produced by a single distillery in a pot still.

 - Single Pot Still Whiskey: Formerly called "pure pot still," this whiskey is a blend of both malted and unmalted barley distilled in a pot still.
 It's a style of whiskey that is unique to Ireland.

 - Grain Irish Whiskey: A particularly light style made from corn or wheat, grain whiskey is produced in column stills rather than Ireland's often preferred pot stills.

-- Single Grain Irish Whiskey: This style has the same characteristics of grain whiskey, except a single grain is used in the distillate.
-Greenore is a perfect example of this newer distinction.
+- Single Grain Irish Whiskey: This style has the same characteristics of grain whiskey, except a single grain is used in the distillate

-- Potcheen: Essentially Irish moonshine, the distilled spirit doesn't meet the age requirement to be labeled as Irish whiskey.
+- Potcheen: Also called poitín or poteen, this is essentially Irish moonshine because the distilled spirit doesn't meet the age requirement to be labeled as Irish whiskey.
 Similar to American white dog, it's a new-make spirit that has seen little to no time in the barrel.
-Knockeen Hills and Bunratty are two popular brands.

 How to Drink Irish Whiskey